yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 With:

-- `receiver`: Required, ID of the remote instance, which is a integer; if it's `0` then broadcasting to all remote instances.
+- `receiver`: Required, ID of the remote instance, which is an integer; if it's `0` then broadcasting to all remote instances.
 - `kind`: The same as `pub()`.
 - `value`: The same as `pub()`.